 - An implementation for SWT-Table

-public class TableViewerRowVisibilityStateSupport extends
+public class TableViewerRowVisibilityStateSupport extends- An implementation for SWT-Tree

 AbstractViewerRowVisibilityStateSupport {